usmanhalalit/DjangoRealtime/README.md

 ```

 ### Event Storage
-PostgreSQL pub/sub is not persistent.
+PostgreSQL NOTIFY is not persistent.
 But we built on top of it to provide reliable event storage out of the box.

 All events are efficiently stored in your Django database by default.

 There is a limit of 8kB payload per event due to PostgreSQL NOTIFY limitations.
 We do not think you should even
 be passing a fraction of that in normal usage.
-Use references or IDs in the event detail to keep it light.
+Use references, IDs, or `private_data` to keep it light.

-Events including detail and activities are stored in the database, so make sure not to pass sensitive information directly.
+Events including detail, activities and private_data are stored in the database,
+so make sure not to pass sensitive information directly.

+Set `'ENABLE_EVENT_STORAGE': False` in [settings](#settings) to disable event storage if you don't need it.

+#### Private Data

 You can also pass private data with the event that is not sent to clients, but stored in the database for your reference.
 Use `private_data={}` kwarg in `publish*` functions.
 This how private data can be retrieved: